 When you have a poor diet, you function at less optimal levels and may experience bouts of infection, fatigue, brain fog, or other health conditions.

 Some of the leading causes of death, including heart disease, type 2 diabetes, cancer, and stroke, have a strong connection with a poor diet.

 The foods you eat contain a certain number of calories.
 Rather than a physical component, calories are a measure of how much energy your body gains when it breaks down and metabolizes the food.

-The amount of calories your body needs depends on your age, gender, and activity level.
+The number of calories your body needs depends on your age, gender, and activity level.

 In general, men need more calories than women.
-Children need fewer calories than adolescents, while young adults aged 18 to 25 require the most calories of all age ranges.
+Children need fewer calories than adolescents, whereas young adults aged 14-30 require the most calories of all age ranges.
 Caloric needs decline as you move through adulthood, so an older adult aged 85 would need fewer calories than an adult aged 50.

 Choosing a Balanced Diet